behave/behave.example/docs.html/_sources/step_matcher/use_optional_part.rst.txt

 .. note::

-    You need to use the "cfparse" step matcher (:pypi:`parse` with cardinality field support based on a :pypi:`parse_type` parser) to use this functionality.
+    You need to use the "cfparse" step matcher (:pypi:`parse` with cardinality field support based on a :pypi:`parse-type` parser) to use this functionality.
     The cardinality field is optional and follows the type field "Person" in a parse expression, like: